Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada Performance Insights

-- The Wolf Pack have a +173 scoring differential, topping opponents by 14.5 points per game.
-They're putting up 79.3 points per game to rank 83rd in college basketball and are allowing 64.8 per outing to rank 49th in college basketball.
+- The Wolf Pack's +173 scoring differential (outscoring opponents by 14.5 points per game) is a result of scoring 79.3 points per game (83rd in college basketball) while allowing 64.8 per contest (49th in college basketball).

-- Nevada wins the rebound battle by 3.4 boards on average.
-It collects 37.7 rebounds per game, which ranks 130th in college basketball, while its opponents pull down 34.3 per outing.
+- Nevada records 37.7 rebounds per game (130th in college basketball) while allowing 34.3 per contest to its opponents.
+It outrebounds opponents by 3.4 boards per game.

-- Nevada makes 5.6 three-pointers per game (321st in college basketball) while shooting 32.8% from beyond the arc (212th in college basketball).
-It is making 2.0 fewer threes per outing than its opponents, who drain 7.6 per game while shooting 30.0%.
+- Nevada makes two fewer threes per contest than the opposition, 5.6 (321st in college basketball) compared to its opponents' 7.6.

-- Nevada has committed 3.1 fewer turnovers per game than its opponents, averaging 9.1 (16th in college basketball action) while forcing 12.2 (176th in college basketball).
+- Nevada has had fewer turnovers than its opponents this season, committing 9.1 per game (16th in college basketball play) while forcing 12.2 (176th in college basketball).

 Georgia Tech Performance Insights

-- The Yellow Jackets are outscoring opponents by 1.4 points per game, with a +15 scoring differential overall.
-They put up 72.4 points per game (243rd in college basketball) and give up 71.0 per outing (186th in college basketball).
+- The Yellow Jackets' +15 scoring differential (outscoring opponents by 1.4 points per game) is a result of putting up 72.4 points per game (243rd in college basketball) while allowing 71 per contest (186th in college basketball).

 - Georgia Tech wins the rebound battle by 7.4 boards on average.
 It collects 43.1 rebounds per game, 15th in college basketball, while its opponents pull down 35.7.

-- Georgia Tech has lost the turnover battle by 3.5 per game, committing 12.6 (252nd in college basketball) while forcing 9.1 (354th in college basketball).
+- Georgia Tech has committed 3.5 more turnovers than its opponents, averaging 12.6 (252nd in college basketball) while forcing 9.1 (354th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.